Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Flashlight

 \subsection{Algebraic Transformation of Reductions}

-The online softmax algorithm~\cite{milakov2018onlinesoftmax} (Alg.~\ref{alg:online_softmax}) is key to implementing FlashAttention-like fused kernel.
-Machine learning developers have to explicitly replace the standard stable softmax implementation with online softmax.
-However, modern compilers for machine learning frameworks, including the PyTorch compiler, do not currently detect a pattern as such and therefore do not generate an online implementation automatically.We show that the conversion of the stable softmax algorithm to the online softmax algorithm can be generalized using the standard algebraic notion of a {\em homomorphism}.
-Informally, a homomorphism is a structure-preserving map between two algebraic structures of the same type such as two groups.
+The Online softmax algorithm (Alg.~\ref{alg:online_softmax}) is key to implementing FlashAttention-like fused kernel.
+However, current compilers cannot generate the online implementation automatically.
+In Appendix~\ref{sec:alg-reduction-appendix}, we show that the conversion of the stable softmax algorithm to the online softmax algorithm can be generalized using the standard algebraic notion of a {\em homomorphism}.
+We describe the high level idea here.